Posted on

 Is a registered nurse an exempt worker?

-In California, a registered nurse is a non-exempt worker unless he or she satisfies the legal requirements for a white-collar employee and primarily engages in executive or administrative tasks.[2]
+If you are a registered nurse in California, you are a non-exempt worker unless you satisfy the legal requirements for a white-collar employee and primarily engage in executive or administrative tasks.[2]

-However, registered nurses working for a public employer – including hospitals run by the state of California, a city, or a county – are exempt employees.[3]
+However, if you are a registered nurse working for a public employer – including a hospital run by the state of California, a city, or a county – you are an exempt employee.[3]

 Do California overtime laws provide overtime pay to non-exempt workers?

 Yes.
-Private California employers have to pay non-exempt workers overtime pay if they work more than a certain number of hours.
-The number of hours required, however, can change if the employee has agreed to an alternative workweek schedule.
+If you are a non-exempt worker, private California employers must pay you overtime if you work more than a certain number of hours.
+However, the number of hours required can change if you have agreed to an alternative workweek schedule.

-Generally, non-exempt workers are entitled to overtime wages that are one and one-half times their regular rate of pay if they work more than:
+Generally, as a non-exempt worker, you are entitled to overtime wages that are one and one-half times your regular rate of pay if you work more than:

 - 8 hours in a workday,